Best Russian Movies to Learn Russian

 The cause of disagreement is the acquisition of a tiny piece of land.

-The film undoubtedly depicts the corruption menace in Russia and the plight of the ordinary person facing the people at the topmost position of power.
+The film undoubtedly depicts the corruption menace in Russia and the plight of the ordinary person facing the people in the highest positions of power.

 If you’re an advanced learner, this is the movie to see.
 The film, though, includes a lot of political and legal jargon.